kamax-matrix/matrix-synapse-rest-password-provider/README.md

 - [Configure](#configure)
 - [Integrate](#integrate)
 - [Support](#support)
+---

+**This project is no longer maintained.**

+---

 ## Overview
 This synapse's password provider allows you to validate a password for a given username and return a user profile using an existing backend, like:

 - Forums (phpBB, Discourse, etc.)
 - Custom Identity stores (Keycloak, ...)
 - CRMs (Wordpress, ...)